 Students are evaluated using an assessment scale numbered from 1 to 10.
 The lowest positive grade is 6 and the highest is 10.
 Individual student assignments and obligations may also be assessed with the marks 'pass' or 'fail' or 'pass with distinction'.
 Due to the variations in teaching methods, the forms of assessing knowledge also vary.
 Students may be assessed regularly (with preliminary exams, tutorials, discussion groups, seminar papers, project work and so on), mostly based on written and oral examinations upon the completion of lectures.
 The study programmes define how these individual marks form the final grade.
 Upon the completion of a first-cycle study programme, students must compose a thesis paper.
 In the case of art studies, the written work must be supplemented by a presentation, concert, art performance, exhibition, project presentation, etc.

 The examiner present at the examination is, as a rule, a teacher of the subject, unit or module in question.
 If the students are retaking the examination, they are assessed by a commission, which consists of at least two teachers.
 The diploma examination is also carried out before a commission.

-- their higher education qualifications
+- Their higher education qualifications

-- level of education
+- Level of education

-- study and success of the graduate
+- Study and success of the graduate

-- potential for the continuation of study and employment
+- Potential for the continuation of study and employment

-- higher education system in Slovenia.
+- Higher education system in Slovenia.

-Students, who complete all study requirements pursuant to the joint study programme, receive a joint degree, which includes the names of all higher education institutions participating in the provision of the study programme.
+Students, who complete all study requirements under the joint study programme, receive a joint degree, which includes the names of all higher education institutions participating in the provision of the study programme.
 The joint degree is a formal document.
 The content and form of the joint degree and diploma supplement is defined by the participating higher education institutions.